Ezekiel-Saji/parking-app/README.md

 ---

-*Developed as a modern solution for urban parking challenges.*
+*Developed as a modern solution for urban parking challenges.
+Stop searching just park!*